acmephp/documentation/getting-started/2-obtain-certificate.md

 This command will do three main things:
 - create a default configuration file `~/.acmephp/acmephp.conf` that you may edit for advanced usages of Acme PHP
 - generate a key pair for your account and store it in `~/.acmephp/master/private/_account`
-- register your account key in the Let's Encrypt/ACME server, associating it with your e-mail adress
+- register your account key in the Let's Encrypt/ACME server, associating it with your e-mail address

 ## 2. Prove you own the domain